-Then, in Matthew 24:30, the sign appears that proves or shows the Son of Man, Jesus, is in the heavens (cp.
-1Thessalonians 4:16).
-The tribes of the earth (the Jews) mourn as they see the Son of Man, the Messiah, coming in the clouds of heaven with power and great glory to execute his prophetic judgment by destroying the Temple and Jerusalem, the capital of the Jewish nation, (cp.
-Revelation 17:1-5 and 18:1-24; cp Matthew 26:64 and Mark 14:62).
-The Jews did not literally see Jesus coming, just as Babylon and Egypt didn’t see the Lord coming in judgment.
+Then, in Matthew 24:30, the sign appears that proves or shows the Son of Man, Jesus, is in the heavens (cf. 1Thessalonians 4:16).
+The tribes of the earth (the Jews) mourn as they see the Son of Man, the Messiah, coming in the clouds of heaven with power and great glory to execute his prophetic judgment by destroying the Temple and Jerusalem, the capital of the Jewish nation, (cf. Revelation 17:1-5 and 18:1-24; cf Matthew 26:64 and Mark 14:62).
+The Jews did not literally see Jesus coming physically, just as Babylon and Egypt didn’t physically see the Lord coming in judgment.
 However, they were able to see their impending fall.
 So, too, the Jews could see their imminent defeat at the hands of the Romans.
 All this occurred, because the Jews rejected their Messiah.
-This is implied in the Seventy Weeks Prophecy (Daniel 9:26-27).
+This is also implied in the Seventy Weeks Prophecy (Daniel 9:26-27).

 In Isaiah 19:1, the Lord is shown going to Egypt to judge the nation, yet Egyptians didn’t see him.
 Psalm 97:2-3 and 104:3 do not portray a visible coming but a visitation of judgment and power.
 Remember this is apocalyptic language and not to be taken literally.
 Christ isn’t seen but his judgments are.

-This interpretation or visualization of Scripture does not meet with the majority of what could be called current Christian thought.
+This interpretation or visualization of Scripture does not meet with the popular Christain point of view.
 Nevertheless, this seems to be what the Bible teaches, and I don’t need a man to tell me where Jesus is (Matthew 24:26).
 I can recognize the effect of lightening and so can anyone else.
-Matthew 24 seems to indicate that Jesus has come and the sign of his presence is the destruction of Jerusalem and the Temple in 70 CE.
+Matthew 24 seems to indicate that Jesus has, indeed, come, exactly as he promised he would, and the sign of his presence is the destruction of Jerusalem and the Temple in 70 AD.

-I don’t mean to imply that Jesus will never come visibly to the earth and reward his servants.
-He definitely will do that, but Matthew 24 is not speaking of this.
-It tells of the presence of Jesus in the heavens, ruling from his throne and bringing the nations to naught.
-This coming requires a sign to understand that he is there.
-Jesus’ judgment upon the Jews in 70 CE is that sign.
+Matthew 24 unveils the events leading up to the presence of Jesus in the heavens, ruling from his Messianic throne and bringing the nations to naught.
+This coming required a sign to understand that he is there.
+Jesus’ judgment upon the Jews in 70 AD is that sign.

 May the Holy Spirit help all God’s people to see and acknowledge the truth of Scripture and stop wasting their time looking for the vain imaginations of men to take effect.
 Let God be true though all men be found liars.